Cooley Law School: Lansing campus

 Though not a part of the law school campus, Cooley was also the name sponsor of "Cooley Law School Stadium", currently Jackson Field, the home stadium of the baseball minor league Lansing Lugnuts in downtown Lansing from 2010 to 2020.

 Over the 2021-2022 timeframe, Cooley moved the Brennan Library to the Cooley Center, and closed the Center for Research and Study, consolidating all of its Lansing campus operations to the Cooley Center building.

-Riverview campus
+Tampa campus

-In May 2012, Cooley opened a new branch campus in Riverview, Florida.
+In May 2012, Cooley opened a new branch campus in Riverview, Florida, an inner-ring Tampa suburb.
 The initial enrollment was 104, with facilities designed to accommodate 700 students.
 The initial campus 132,000-square-foot building included a 25,000-square-foot law library, 336-seat auditorium and 24 classrooms.
 Full curriculum was planned to be rolled out over a 3-year period, with 65 full time faculty and staff and 35 part-time faculty.
+In 2025, Cooley Law School officially moved their Tampa campus from Riverview, Florida to nearby Temple Terrace, Florida, which is also in Hillsborough County.